ewhite/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 0: Wednesday, January 22, 2020
+**Today's Progress**: Today I spent the entire day sleuthing around the Omaha Metro Bus Tracker website.
+I'm glad to report that I was able to find (and immediately) profit from their API calls.
+Now that I've determined they have no security and also no session, I have verified that my dream of having my phone buzz when the bus is on the way could _actually_ happen.

+**Thoughts:** This was my first reverse-engineering of an API that I've done by myself.
+I was inspired by the Personal Capital API that I found for my first HDOC failure below.
+That said, this looks way easier than that one looks.

+**Goals for tomorrow:**
+1. Get first draft of websocket created which can push updates for the #2 bus line to consumers.

+### First attempt below

 ### Day 3: Thursday, January 9th, 2020
 **Today's Progress**: Today was split between learning more about Google Cloud Functions/Firebase/Dialogflow and between some actual